The Witness (newspaper): Taking the paper into the 21st century, 1994 to 2010

-Under Fikile-Ntsikelelo Moya 2010–2011
+Under Fikile-Ntsikelelo Moya 2010 – 2011

 In April 2010 the paper welcomed a new editor in Fikile-Ntsikelelo Moya, who had previously worked as editor of the Sowetan in Johannesburg.
 By incorporating the six publications of the Fever Group, the Witness also acquired community papers on the eastern seaboard.
 With its long track record of being able to adapt to changing circumstances, there is every sign that the paper will continue to prosper.

-Under Angela Quintal 2011–2013
+Under Angela Quintal 2011 – 2013

 In November 2011, Angela Quintal took over the reins as editor, previously having worked as editor of The Mercury.
 The Witness then expanded in KwaZulu-Natal by launching an edition to Durban and Coast in August 2013.
 A semi-autonomous Durban office was set up in Media House, Durban, to provide more Durban content.
 The Durban and Pietermaritzburg editions share some content while focussing on their respective local news.
 Shortly after the launch of the Durban and Coast edition, Quintal resigned to take editorship of the Mail & Guardian newspaper.

-Under Andrew Trench 2013–2014
+Under Andrew Trench 2013 – 2014

 In November 2013, Andrew Trench become the editor of The Witness after having served as head the Media24 Investigations team and previously, editor of the Daily Dispatch.
 Since November 2014, Zoubair Ayoob was appointed as the acting editor after Trench's resignation.

-Under Zoubair Ayoob
+Under Zoubair Ayoob 2015 - 2020

 On 26 March 2015, Ayoob was appointed as the editor.
 Ayoob started his career in journalism as a junior crime reporter at The Witness in 1996 and had been the paper's deputy editor since 2012.
 Between 2004 and 2012 he gained experience as a senior reporter, news editor and night editor at The Mercury, before returning to The Witness.

-Current Editor: Stephanie Saville
+Under Stephanie Saville 2020 - 2023

 On 1 October 2020 Saville was appointed editor, under editor-in-chief Yves Vanderhaeghen.
 Vanderhaeghen subsequently retired in 2021.
 Saville joined The Witness in 2007 as news manager, spending 10 years heading the news desk until she was promoted to deputy editor and then editor.
 She launched the operations of The Witness as a digital-first product as deputy editor.

+Current Editor: Riquadeu Jacobs

+On 1 November 2023 veteran journalist and publisher Riquadeu Jacobs took the helm as editor of The Witness.
+Jacobs is also the current managing director.